TheresaLui/SelfHelpContent_v2/articles/microsoft.servicebus/servicebus-performance.md

      * Sessions
      * Scheduled messages

-We encourage you to follow the guidance in the [best practices document](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-performance-improvements) to improve the performance.
+1. We encourage you to follow the guidance in the [best practices document](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-performance-improvements) to improve the performance.

-You may also consider scaling the resources allocated to the namespace -
+2. Consider scaling the resources allocated to the namespace:
   * If the namespace is on the Standard tier, consider [migrating to Premium](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-migrate-standard-premium).
   * If the namespace is on the Premium tier, consider [scaling up the messaging units allocated to the namespace](https://docs.microsoft.com/azure/service-bus-messaging/automate-update-messaging-units).